-A white supremacist super-PAC, American National, has been financing robocalls in support of Trump's candidacy:
+The American Freedom Party, a neo-Nazi org, launched a super-PAC, American National, that has been financing robocalls in support of Trump's candidacy:

 Jared Taylor, editor of the white supremacist American Renaissance and spokesman for the Council of Conservative Citizens, lent his voice to recording the robocall message:

 "Jared Taylor, a leading white nationalist known for his academic-sounding deconstructions of multiculturalism, has been an ardent supporter of Donald Trump since the earliest days of the billionaire's presidential campaign."

 "'He is really the first candidate in many years whose policies are not going to kowtow,' Taylor said of Trump.
 'He has taken a very straightforward position on keeping Muslims out, for example.
 Can you name a single good consequence of mass Muslim immigration to the United States?
 I sure can’t!'"

 "'The others say they can control the border … they’ve been talking about controlling the border for 50 years,' he said.
 'The Knights Party started calling for a wall on our border back in the late '70s.
 It’s nice to see some other people catching up.'

 "While he views Trump as the 'pick of the litter,' Robb said that he would back any Republican against Hillary Clinton in the general election."